+Non-executive Chairman

-Chairman and Non-executive Director Qualifications: B. Sc (Pharm), Graduate of the Advanced Management Programme at Harvard Business School in 2003.
+Qualifications: B. Sc (Pharm), Graduate of the Advanced Management Programme at Harvard Business School

 Experience and expertise: Nick has over 35 years of experience and high level global relationships formed through his consulting and senior management roles in Australia, the UK and Europe.
 He held senior management roles with the global health and beauty company Alliance UniChem PLC (now Walgreens Boots Alliance), which operates 13,000 pharmacies and distributes across 11 countries.
 As Group Director for Alliance UniChem, Nick was responsible for merger, acquisition and service agreement opportunities with key global network partners.
 Previously, Nick was also CEO of Alliance UniChem Retail International with responsibility for 300 pharmacies across Europe.
 He is currently a Principal of Sydney-based international retail pharmacy consultancy IQ Consulting.